MorrisMA/M65C02A/README.md

 ##Register Stack Manipulation Instructions

-A unique feature of the M65C02A soft-core processor are the three level push-down stacks used to implement each of the three primary registers.
+A unique feature of the M65C02A soft-core processor are the three level push- down stacks used to implement each of the three primary registers.
 Load and store operations do not automatically perform push and pop operations.
 This behavior allows the M65C02A soft-core to seamlessly emulate the 6502/65C02 processors.